googleinterns/step148-2020/README.md

 # Google Student Training in Engineering Program

-This repo contains the capstone project we'll work on for the second half of STEP!
+This repo contains the capstone project we'll work on for the second half of STEP!!
 This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.

 To get started: